codersid19/Accident_Eye/README.md

 Usage
 Prepare your own CCTV footage or use sample videos.

-Run the Accident Eye application:
+## Run the Accident Eye application:

 bash
 Copy code
+run python mymodel.py
-python testing.py
+then run python testing.py
-The application will process the video feed and detect accidents in real time.
+The application will process the video feed and detect accidents in real-time.

-If an accident is detected, it will alert the police with timestamp and location details.
+If an accident is detected, it will alert the police with timestamps and location details.

-License
-This project is licensed under the MIT License.

 Acknowledgments
 UCF Crime dataset
-Contributing
+## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

 Fork the repository.